Benrobo/CodeCompiler/readme.md

 #### Client-Side

 1. Make sure you have Nodejs Installed on yourt PC before running this code.
-To install nodejs, visit (Nodejs)[https://nodejs.org];
+To install nodejs, visit [Nodejs download](https://nodejs.org);
 2. Download or Clone this repo.
 3. Open up the client folder with visual studio code.
 4. Make sure live server extension is installed